Updated on July 9th, 2020

 “The Gem of St-Martin”

-I visited the French side of the island where the lagoon used to be a bustling anchoring bay full of boats.
-As we gingerly explored in our dinghy we had to be on constant lookout for sunken boats or parts which were sticking up from the water.
+I visited the French side of the island where the lagoon used to be a bustling bay full of boats.
+As we gingerly explored in our dinghy we had to be on the constant lookout.
+All around were sunken boats or parts which were sticking up from the water.
 What we thought from a distance may have been submarines, turned out to be catamarans which were turned upside down.
-Yachts on their sides which refused to go down had been sprayed with the line “Life is too short to sink completely”.
+Yachts on their sides which refused to go down had been spray painted.
+“Life is too short to sink completely”.
 It seemed to sum up the tragedy & spirit of the people all in one go.

 6. Don’t judge a book by its cover